-Morgan Griffith was first elected to represent the Ninth Congressional District of Virginia in the U.S. House of Representatives on November 2, 2010, and is currently serving his fourth term.
+Morgan Griffith was first elected to represent the Ninth Congressional District of Virginia in the U.S. House of Representatives on November 2, 2010.
 Morgan is a member of the House Energy and Commerce Committee, which has jurisdiction over some of the most important issues facing Virginia’s Ninth District including public health and federal regulations.

 Prior to his election to the U.S. House of Representatives, Morgan served as a member of the Virginia House of Delegates from 1994 to 2011, where he represented the Eighth District.
 In 2000, Morgan was elected House Majority Leader, the first Republican in Virginia history to hold that position.

-Morgan is a graduate of Salem’s Andrew Lewis High School and an honors graduate of Emory and Henry College.
+Morgan is a graduate of Salem’s Andrew Lewis High School and an honors graduate of Emory & Henry College.
 After completing studies at the Washington and Lee University School of Law, Morgan returned to Southwest Virginia where he practiced law for nearly three decades.

 Morgan is married to Hilary, and together they have three children.